 The school will be proactive and will work with students and families to ensure that students attend school.
 The school district will notify the parent/guardian of their child's absences initially via PLUM CONNECT.
-Students who continue to accumulate unexcused absences will also receive written notification.
-Should a student accumulate three (3) unlawful absences, the parent/guardian and student will be required to meet with an administrator to establish a truancy prevention plan.
-Any unexcused absence beyond three (3) days will be referred to the District Magistrate.
+Students who accumulate (3) unexcused absences will also receive written notification.
+Should a student continue to accumulate unlawful/unexcused absences after the written notice, the parent/guardian and student will be required to meet with an administrator for an attendance improvement conference to establish a truancy prevention plan.
+Any unexcused absence beyond three (3) days may be referred to the District Magistrate.